Biot–Savart law: Aerodynamics applications

 where Γ is the strength of the vortex and r is the perpendicular distance between the point and the vortex line.
 This is similar to the magnetic field produced on a plane by an infinitely long straight thin wire normal to the plane.

 This is a limiting case of the formula for vortex segments of finite length (similar to a finite wire):

-where A and B are the (signed) angles between the line and the two ends of the segment.
+where A and B are the (signed) angles between the point and the two ends of the segment.

 The Biot–Savart law, Ampère's circuital law, and Gauss's law for magnetism

-In a magnetostatic situation, the magnetic field B as calculated from the Biot–Savart law will always satisfy Gauss's law for magnetism and Ampère's law:
+In a magnetostatic situation, the magnetic field B as calculated from the Biot–Savart law will always satisfy Gauss's law for magnetism and Ampère's circuital law:

 In a non-magnetostatic situation, the Biot–Savart law ceases to be true (it is superseded by Jefimenko's equations), while Gauss's law for magnetism and the Maxwell–Ampère law are still true.